etops/db-migrate-couchbase/README.md

 uses Ottoman - and to perform certain operations (like changing columns/paths) it is assumed those operations are performed on ottoman model instances.

-## Return Types

-Like other db-migrate plugins, all functions in this plugin can be used either with callback syntax, or as promises.

 ## Configuration

 To use this driver, create a `database.json` file with information similar to the following: